About Media Helping Media

-Media Helping Media (MHM) provides free training resources for all involved in the media in transition states, post-conflict countries and areas where the media is still developing.
+At Media Helping Media (MHM), our unwavering focus is on news.
+We offer free training resources for everyone involved in news gathering and dissemination within transition states, post-conflict countries, and regions where independent media is still emerging.

 The history of Media Helping Media